stepcut/isomaniac/README.md

 with its own model, update, and view functions, there is no obvious way to combine them.
 The solution to this is likely to involve lenses.

-Another issue solidyfing the interface between the client and server.
+Another issue is solidifying the interface between the client and server.
 Using a simple algrebraic type is a good start, but as the application grows, it becomes clear that something fancier is desired.
 When the client sends a request it has expectations on what subset of values should be returned.

-The current Diff/Patch code mostly works, but definitely has at least one bug.
-A more robust implementation would be good.
+The current diff/patch code mostly works, but definitely has at least one bug.
+A more robust implementation is essential.
 Additionally, obsolete event listeners need to be cleaned up.
-Additionally, the event listeners should probably be implemented differently anyway.
+And, in fact, the event listeners should probably be implemented differently anyway.
 Also, there are issues with the cursor position and updates to the DOM.
+Possibly due to a hack to work around a different bug.

 Another aim of isomaniac is to ensure that something desirable happens if the user reloads the page.
-It's also desireable to be able to render the page content even if javascript is not enabled for the sake of search engines.
-The pure model used by isomaniac and the fact that the view function can be run on the server or client makes it seem reasonable that they features can be implemented with out too much difficulty.
+It's also desireable to be able to render the page content even if javascript is not enabled for the sake of search engines that do not support javascript.
+The pure model used by isomaniac and the fact that the view function can be run on the server or client makes it seem reasonable that these features can be implemented with out too much difficulty.